 Pre-first-year students are expected to do full-time research for 10 weeks during the summer, prior to the start of the fall semester, with the earliest possible start date in May.
 Start and end dates and vacation time can be negotiated with mentors, to allow for events such as family vacations.
 However, work must be completed by the beginning of first-year orientation, usually in mid-August.

-Current dental students entering their second year will conduct their research during the summer break in July and August.
+Current dental students entering their second year will conduct their research during the summer break in July and August; the specific schedule is set by March of each year.
 Current students who want to continue existing research in their third or fourth years may work year-round without a stipend, as their schedules permit.

 Is there a stipend?

-Pre-first year students who are chosen for the Summer Research Program will receive a stipend of $4,000 (note: the stipend will be considered taxable income).
+Pre-first year students admitted to the Summer Research Program will receive a stipend of $6,000 for the 10-week program.
+(Note: the stipend may be considered taxable income).

 Can I volunteer to do research without a stipend?